wazuh/wazuh-documentation/source/pci-dss/file-integrity-monitoring.rst

    .. include:: /_templates/common/restart_agent.rst

 #.
-Proceed to delete a file from the directory.
-In this case, we deleted the file ``cardholder_data.txt``.
+Delete a file from the directory.
+For example, ``cardholder_data.txt``.
 You can see an alert generated for the file deleted.

 	.. thumbnail:: ../images/pci/alert-generated-for-the-file-deleted.png
 		:title: Alert generated for the file deleted